peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 - Swapped legacy `net_ib` with the `net_ib` implementation from NCCL 2.29.
 - Skip per-warp channel LDS copy when `warpComm` is disabled.
 - Hardened proxy RPC setup against malformed peer input.
-- The bootstrap AllGather now uses the bidirectional ring (N/2 steps) by default on the socket OOB path. `NCCL_BOOTSTRAP_BIDIR_ALLGATHER` now defaults to `1`; set it to `0` to fall back to the unidirectional ring.
+- Changed the bootstrap AllGather to use the bidirectional ring (N/2 steps) by default on the socket OOB path. `NCCL_BOOTSTRAP_BIDIR_ALLGATHER` now defaults to `1`; set it to `0` to fall back to the unidirectional ring.
 The net OOB path (`NCCL_OOB_NET_ENABLE`) and its bidirectional variant (`NCCL_BOOTSTRAP_BIDIR_NET`) remain off by default.
 - `NCCL_PXN_C2C` is kept default-off (`0`); upstream NCCL defaults it to `1` since 2.28.
 The C2C PXN routing path is currently not applicable on AMD hardware.

 ##### Removed

-- NPKit profiling support (build option ``ENABLE_NPKIT``, headers, device and proxy instrumentation, install script flag ``--npkit-enable``, and related documentation and tooling).
+- Removed NPKit profiling support (build option ``ENABLE_NPKIT``, headers, device and proxy instrumentation, install script flag ``--npkit-enable``, and related documentation and tooling).
 Use the profiler plugin API for profiling instead.
-- Kernel COLLTRACE support, including the `COLLTRACE` build option, device-side collective trace buffers, debug kernel variants, and related install/CI wiring.
+- Removed Kernel COLLTRACE support, including the `COLLTRACE` build option, device-side collective trace buffers, debug kernel variants, and related install/CI wiring.
 The host latency profiler is unchanged.
-- Legacy `ENABLE_PROFILING` device profiling support and the `PROFILE` build option.
+- Removed legacy `ENABLE_PROFILING` device profiling support and the `PROFILE` build option.
 Use the profiler plugin API instead.

 ##### Optimized